sei40kr/zsh-tmux-man/README.md

 # zsh-tmux-man

-See the manpage in a tmux pane for the command you've input, without clearing the command line.
+Read man in a tmux pane without losing what you've input.

 ## Install